sparfenyuk/mcp-proxy/README.md

                         Headers to pass to the SSE server.
 Can be used multiple times.
   --transport {sse,streamablehttp}
                         The transport to use for the client.
 Default is SSE.
+  --verify-ssl [VALUE]  Control SSL verification when acting as a client.
+Use without a value to force verification, pass 'false' to disable, or provide a path to a PEM bundle.
+  --no-verify-ssl       Disable SSL verification (alias for --verify-ssl false).

 stdio client options:
   args                  Any extra arguments to the command to spawn the default server.
 Ignored if only named servers are defined.